Organic-Code/Breep/tutorials/1 - RPS.md

 	}
 ```

+And it works !
+See the [full source listing](listings/RPS-final.cpp)

 There are a couple of things that may be improved (a '/score' command, better management of plays – right now, it's bugged
 if someone connects, play, and then disconnects), but we'll stop here for this tutorial.